Email Marketing for Small Businesses Made Simple: 7 Tips

-Use a dedicated spam checker to make sure your emails are not getting flagged.
+A dedicated spam checker to make sure your emails are not getting flagged is nice to have.
 This will check elements you are unable to check yourself.
 For example, there are so many words and phrases that could contribute to your email getting flagged, you could not check them all.
 Use a spam checker to analyze your emails and check them against spam filters? criteria.
 Our Spam Doctor takes care of this for you.

 Onwards and Upwards

 As your mailing list continues to grow, you may notice your open and click-through rates falling and your hard bounces going up.
 Email accounts get deleted or go unused all the time.
 Collecting more and more addresses means you will have larger numbers of these inactive subscribers.

 But sending emails to inactive subscribers can skew your data and put you under the scrutiny of spam filters.
 At this point, be sure to have a cleanup.
 Get rid of those inactive addresses as often as you can to minimize their impact on your business? figures and reputation.